jooby-dev/jooby-docs/docs/commands/CorrectTime2000.md

 #### **seconds**

-Amount of seconds to correct device time.
+The number of seconds to correct device time.
 Use positive values to shift time to the future.
 Negative - to the past.
 The new device time will equal the current device time plus the sent value.